 Leo in Massachusetts.

-Leo, you're on the Sean Hannity show.
+Leo, you're on the Sean Hannity Show.

 Sean, thank you very much for taking my call, and thanks for being the patriot you are and truth teller.

-I think I offer a pretty unique uh perspective, and for brevity's sake, I'll get right to it.
+I think I offer a pretty unique perspective, and for brevity's sake, I'll get right to it.

-Um my heart breaks for this country.
+My heart breaks for this country.

 Thank you, by the way.

-Thank you, thank you for all you've done.
+Thank you for all you've done.

 When did the word patriotism become a dirty word?